Viorica Marian: Biography

 Viorica Marian was born in Chișinău, Moldova, in a family of public health physicians.
 Her mother was an epidemiologist and her father taught at the medical university; her brother is a lawyer in Stockholm, Sweden.
 Marian grew up speaking Romanian and Russian and studied English in school.
 She first came to the United States as part of a high school delegation, returning a year later to attend college.
 She received a bachelor's degree in psychology from the University of Alaska Anchorage, a master's degree in cognitive and developmental psychology from Emory University, and a PhD and second master's degree in human experimental psychology from Cornell University.
 Viorica Marian was the last graduate student and mentee of American psychologist Ulric Neisser, widely regarded as the “Father of Cognitive Psychology.”
 Since 2000, Marian has been a professor at Northwestern University, where she currently holds the Ralph and Jean Sundin Endowed Chair in Communication Sciences and Disorders.
 Marian served as department chair of Northwestern University's department of communication sciences and disorders between 2011-2014 and as chair of the National Institutes of Health Study Section on Language and Communication between 2020 and 2022.

-Marian is a recipient of the American Association for the Advancement of Science John P. McGovern Award, the Psychonomic Society Mid-Career Award, the Clarence Simon Award for Outstanding Teaching and Mentoring, the University of Alaska Alumni of Achievement Award, and the Editor’s Award for best paper from the Journal of Speech, Language, and Hearing Research, and is a fellow of the Psychonomic Society.
+Marian is a recipient of the American Association for the Advancement of Science John P. McGovern Award, the Psychonomic Society Mid-Career Award, the Clarence Simon Award for Outstanding Teaching and Mentoring, the University of Alaska Alumni of Achievement Award, and the Editor's Award for best paper from the Journal of Speech, Language, and Hearing Research, and is an elected fellow of the American Association for the Advancement of Science and the Psychonomic Society.

 Marian was trained in eye-tracking by Michael Spivey, and in functional neuroimaging by Joy Hirsch, and was also influenced by Stephen Ceci, Urie Bronfenbrenner, Frank Keil, Joan Sereno, Daryl Bem, David Field, Carol Krumhansl, Thomas Gilovich, Shimon Edelman, and James Cutting while at Cornell.
 At Emory, she was influenced by psychologists Philippe Rochat, Robyn Fivush, Eugene Winograd, Carolyn Mervis, John Pani, Michael Tomasello, Frans de Waal, and others.
 At the University of Alaska, Marian studied with Alaska's only cognitive psychologist at the time, Dr. Robert Madigan.